CrowdStrike: Pandemic didn’t slow targeted cyberattacks by criminals and nation-states

 The pandemic didn’t slow targeted cyberattacks by criminals and nation-states, according to the 2021 Global Threat Report by cybersecurity firm CrowdStrike.
-The firm predicts that adversaries in 2021 will be as prolific as ever.
+And the firm predicts adversaries in 2021 will be as prolific as ever.

 CrowdStrike said that during COVID-19 it saw a lot more “big game hunting,” where criminal organizations turned to stealing data from big institutions such as hospitals and then held that data for ransom.
 The most disturbing thing about the report is that it describes a whole criminal ecosystem headed by large organizations, rather than just a collection of individual and opportunistic attacks.

 A total of 104 health care organizations were targeted with attacks from 18 different parties in 2020, and the industry will continue to face an onslaught of ransomware attacks, risking disruption to critical care facilities.
-CrowdStrike said that fear, concern, and curiosity surrounding COVID-19 provided the perfect cover for a record-setting increase in social engineering attacks from both eCrime actors and targeted intrusion adversaries.
+CrowdStrike said that fear, concern, and curiosity surrounding COVID-19 provided the perfect cover for a record-setting increase in social engineering attacks from both e-crime actors and targeted intrusion adversaries.
 One group dubbed Twisted Spider was responsible for 26 attacks on health care organizations.

 “The allure of big game hunting (BGH), ransomware campaigns aimed at high-value targets, dominated the ecosystem of eCrime enablers in 2020, spurring the market for network access brokers,” the report said.
 “BGH trends also disrupted traditional targeted eCrime behavior — as seen by threat actor Carbon Spider’s shift away from the targeting point-of-sale (POS) systems to join the BGH ranks.”